-9.1 Applicants assessed as being unintentionally homeless and in priority need who are owed the 'main housing duty', will, as far as possible, be offered choice, and are expected to actively make bids against suitable properties.
+9.1 Applicants assessed as being owed a homelessness prevention or relief duty or those where a statutory decision has been issued finding them to be unintentionally homeless and in priority need and owed the 'main housing duty', are expected to actively make bids against suitable properties.

-Bidding patterns will be monitored for an initial period of 8 weeks.
-In situations where bids are not being made or all bids are against unobtainable properties the Homelessness Officer will offer further advice.
-If this bidding pattern continues after the 8 week period the officer will bid on the client's behalf and the Council's duty will be discharged through the first successful bid.
+Bidding patterns will be monitored on a weekly basis.
+In situations where bids are not being made or all bids are against unobtainable properties the Homelessness Officer will place bids on the applicant's behalf.
+The Council's duty will be discharged through the first successful bid.